vetermanve/deploy/README.md

 - recommended name of merge-branch `merge-0331-task-yyy-to-master`
 - DIFF is showed for details

-Now you need to use git-kung-fu:
+Now you need to use portion of git-kung-fu:
-1. create new merge-branch based on `master` (use name from conflict descriptions)
+1. create new merge-branch based on `master` (I recommend to use name from conflict descriptions: in this case you will see what branches is conflicted and merged for each merge-branch)
-2. merge `task-yyy` branch to that new merge-branch
+2. merge `task-yyy` branch to that new merge-branch, you need to resolve conflicts on this step
 3. commit and push merge-branch to repository
 4. return to Pack page, click `Add branches` button, find your merge-branch in list and accept it to pack
 5. then on pack page click `Remove build` and after that - click `Merge branches` again